jacobchristian17/cv-builder-jacob/modules/cover_letter_generator/prompt.md

 }
 ```

+**CRITICAL JSON FORMATTING RULES:**
+1. NO trailing commas in arrays or objects (e.g., `["item1", "item2",]` is WRONG)
+2. ALL strings must be properly quoted with double quotes
+3. The paragraphs array must contain exactly 3 string elements
+4. Return ONLY the JSON object - no explanations, comments, or additional text
+5. Ensure proper JSON syntax - use a JSON validator if needed

 ## Company Address Extraction Guidelines:
 - Search the job description for company address information
 - Look for patterns like: "located in", "office in", "based in", street addresses, city names